TW2/Karaoke-Utilities/README.md

 # Karaoke Utilities
-Scripts and functions for karaoke maker
+Stuffs for karaoke makers and lyrics lovers